 - Social responsibility: you express concern about social trends and problems.

-- Cultural sensitivity: you promote and favour diversity in a variety of contexts.
+- Cultural sensitivity: you promote and favor diversity in a variety of contexts.

-- Multicultural leadership: you can influence the behaviours and attitudes of peers within an ethnically diverse context.
+- Multicultural leadership: you can influence the behaviors and attitudes of peers within an ethnically diverse context.

 - Context analysis: you know how to interpret and react appropriately to a changing and volatile environment.

-- Constructive use of influence: you use interpersonal skills and your personal influence to constructively and effectively affect the behaviour and decisions of others.
+- Constructive use of influence: you use interpersonal skills and your personal influence to constructively and effectively affect the behavior and decisions of others.